-A Project Report must be submitted at the end of a project's Project Duration.
-During a project, the Project Operator may submit a Project Report and seek verification and issuance of credits per the relevant protocol.
-The Registry will issue credits per the requirements in the relevant protocol.
+A Project Design Document or Report (together referred to as "PDD") must be submitted at the end of a project's Project Duration.
+During a project, the Project Operator may submit a PDD and seek verification and issuance of credits per the relevant protocol.
+The Registry will issue credits per the provisions of the protocol.

-Project Reports must contain:
+PDDs must contain: